The Rand App

 Executive Summary

-Rand is meant to introduce new audiences to Paul Rand, a famous modernist designer.
+Rand introduces new audiences to Paul Rand, a famous modernist designer.
 In addition to a brief introduction to his life and design philosophies, the prototype includes 4 case studies emblematic of his oeuvre.

 Goals

-• Design something that evoked Rand's design philosophy of "The Beautiful and The Useful."
+• Evoke Rand's design philosophy of “The Beautiful and The Useful."

 Role